 After a flood, many home and property owners may wonder if their carpet and pad can be saved as carpeting can be an expensive investment.
-Saving it is more cost-effective than replacing it but successful flooded carpet cleaning depends on many things.
+Keeping it is more cost-effective than replacing it, but successful flooded carpet cleaning depends on many things.

-The age and quality of the carpet and pad, as well as installation type, are key factors.
-But knowing the type of floodwater involved is essential to knowing if water damaged carpet cleaning is possible.
+The age and quality of the carpet and pad and installation type are key factors.
+But knowing the kind of floodwater involved is essential to understanding if water-damaged carpet cleaning is possible.
 In the water damage restoration industry, we classify floodwater into three main categories.

 Category 1: Clean water from a broken pipe or rainwater that has not mixed with contaminants.
 Saving a carpet damaged by Category 1 water is possible if the carpet has been wet for less than 24-48 hours.
 Otherwise, the water may “degrade” into Category 2.
 Professionals can restore both padding and carpet through proper sanitation and remediation procedures.

-Category 2: Greywater which is contaminated and can cause sickness if swallowed or if it touches the body.
-This includes overflow from washing machines or dishwashers, toilet overflows with no solid matter, broken aquariums, sump pump failures, etc. With this type of loss, the padding needs to be replaced, but the carpet can be salvaged.
+Category 2: Greywater is contaminated and can cause sickness if swallowed or if it touches the body.
+This includes overflow from washing machines or dishwashers, toilet overflows with no solid matter, broken aquariums, sump pump failures, etc. The padding needs to be replaced with this type of loss, but the carpet can be salvaged.
 Not treating a Category 2 loss within 24-48 hours will turn into a Category 3.

 Every water damage situation is different.
 So, you cannot know for sure if or when your carpet and pad can be salvaged until you have a professional restoration company inspect the carpeting.

-While trying to extract the water yourself has some benefits, professional carpet cleaning is a much better solution.
+While extracting the water yourself has some benefits, professional carpet cleaning is a much better solution.
 A shop vacuum, towels, and ceiling fans are no match for professional extraction and drying equipment.
-Plus, an expert can evaluate the entire water damage incident and mitigate and remediate the entire loss, not just the carpet.
+Plus, an expert can evaluate the entire water damage incident and mitigate and remediate the whole loss, not just the carpet.

 Also, the mitigation process should begin without delay.
 Otherwise, the carpet can suffer permanent damage.
 To have a better chance of saving the carpet, contact a professional restoration company at once after the water damage incident.
 They have the tools and expertise to sanitize and dry the flooded carpet efficiently.

-For any of your flooded carpet cleaning needs, call the PuroClean professionals.
+For any of your property damage and flooded carpet cleaning needs, call the team at PuroClean of Meadow Woods at (407) 751-1677.
 Our restoration teams will provide an industry-standard estimate and create a proper plan of action to restore your carpet quickly.